BorisSchuepp/DNABreaking/README.md

 # Hardware requirements
 The software runs on a standard computer with a sufficient amount of RAM.
-The Next Generation Sequencing code runs for the major dataset in about three minutes.
+The Next Generation Sequencing code runs for the major dataset in less then 20 minutes.

 # Software requirements
 **Next Generation Sequencing**: Software will run in a common python3 enviroment (tested with Python 3.12). \